 Refunds and Account Balances

-- The Cashiering Office will send refunds for processing the first business day following disbursement.
+- The Cashiering Office sends refunds for processing the first business day following disbursement.

 - For more information, please review our refund process.

 To receive a loan, you must be enrolled in 6 or more credits at the time of disbursement to be considered eligible for federal student loans.

 - You have the right to return a loan disbursement or cancel the loan in part or entirely.
 Notify the Financial Aid Office in writing within 60 days of your loan disbursement if you want to cancel part or all of your loan.

 - If you are a new student receiving loans for the first time at COCC, your loan disbursement(s) will be delayed 30 days from the start of the term.
 Your loans will be applied April 28, 2021.